Shtisel

-Shtisel (שטיסל) is an Israeli television drama series about a fictional Haredi ("ultra-Orthodox" Jewish) family living in Geula, Jerusalem.
+Shtisel (שטיסל) is an Israeli television drama series about a fictional Ashkenazi orthodox family living in Geula, Jerusalem.
 Created and written by Ori Elon and Yehonatan Indursky, the series premiered on 29 June 2013 on yes Oh.
 It commenced distribution via the online streaming service Netflix in 2018.
 The first two seasons have 12 episodes per season, and the third season has 9 episodes.

 In May 2019, the show was renewed for a third season, though filming was delayed due to the COVID-19 pandemic.
 A trailer was released in September, revealing that Season 3 is set seven years after the death of Akiva's mother (six years after the events of the first episode).
 Season 3 premiered on 20 December 2020, and became available on Netflix starting 25 March 2021.
+Due to the end of the streaming contract between Yes Studios and Netflix, all three seasons were removed from Netflix on 25 March 2023.

 Overview

-The series follows the lives of Shulem Shtisel (Dov Glickman), the Shtisel patriarch and a rabbi at the local cheder, and the other members of his family.
+The series follows the lives of Shulem Shtisel (Dov Glickman), the Shtisel patriarch and a rabbi at the local cheder, and other members of his family.
 Shtisel is set in a Haredi, Internet-free neighborhood.
 The community follows strict Haredi customs, and violating the norms often causes chaos within the family.
-However, the characters who are more open to a secular lifestyle reflect Geula's moderation in comparison to their neighbors in Mea She'arim, the adjacent community known for religious fundamentalism.
+However, the characters who are more open to a secular lifestyle reflect Geula's moderation in comparison to their neighbors in Mea She'arim, the adjacent community known for even harsher religious fundamentalism.